Topics on this page

 Pre-install the agent

-If you have a GCP VM instance already configured with a Deep Security Agent, you can use that instance to create the instance template for the MIG.
+If you have a GCP VM instance already configured with an agent, you can use that instance to create the instance template for the MIG.
 Before creating the instance template, you must deactivate the agent on the GCP VM instance and stop the instance:

 Each new GCP VM instance created by the MIG needs to have its agent activated and a policy applied to it, if it doesn’t have one already.
 There are two ways to do this: